 · Unstable flight characteristics.

-Rocket must reach apogee as a single unit but may seperate at apogee (if the rocket seperates, all parts must have a recovery system to slow the descent to meet the maximun descent rate)
+- Rocket must reach apogee as a single unit but may seperate at apogee (if the rocket separates, all parts must have a recovery system to slow the descent to meet the maximun descent rate)

 II.
 Bottled Air Rules

 - Only bottled atmospheric air is allowed.
 No exotic gasses, cryogenics or combustibles.

 - Tanks must be certified. (copies of tank certifications will be provided and filling station receipt).

 - All local laws must be complied with for handling pressurized tanks as well as any certifications that the operator may need will also be provided upon a record submission.

 - To prevent "stomp rockets" competitors using bottled air must leave the rocket at full launch pressure for a period of no less then ten (10) minutes prior to launching.
 (The ground view camera will show both the tank and rocket on the launcher during this 10 minute period).

 - Bottled air pressure source must be located at the minimum safe distance of 50 Feet (15 meters) from the launcher (this allows the bottle air pressure source to be safely controlled in the event of an emergency).